FAHMEEDP/mal-ed-anemia-biomarkers/README.md

   Moderate / Severe) using WHO 2024 age- and sex-specific cut-offs
 - Compares anemia prevalence under the previous (2011) vs. current WHO cut-offs at 7 and 15 months
-- Fits GEE models to estimate the linear and non-linear trend in anemia prevalence with age
+- Fits GEE models (exchangeable correlation) to estimate the linear and non-linear trend in anemia prevalence with age
 - Classifies iron sufficiency (body iron), vitamin B12 status, and lead exposure, and cross-tabulates these against anemia status